kablamo/blog.networthify.com/posts/the-best-personal-finance-blogs.md

 ----------------

-My favorite thing about <a href="http://lackingambition.com/">Lacking Ambition</a> is its thoughtful exploration of the philosophy of work, money, and time.
+My favorite thing about <a href="http://lackingambition.com/">Lacking Ambition</a> is the thoughtful exploration of the philosophy of work, money, and time.
 Its also the story of how one guy found financial independence through real estate and frugality.
 I recommend reading it from the beginning.